 AI Ethics in Marketing: Risks, Compliance, and Practical Solutions (Detailed Guide)

+Detailed guide is one of the most important topics in AI and automation in 2026.
 AI can scale marketing fast—but it can also scale mistakes fast: misleading claims, biased targeting, privacy violations, and inaccurate content.

 In 2026, “AI ethics” isn’t a philosophical topic.
 It directly impacts: